Airor4/pantry-to-pan-backend/README.md

 `npm run dev`

 # Production
-## How it works
 The express app has a cd pipeline setup with codepipeline in order to deploy to AWS Elastic Beanstalk.

-## Things to remember
-When the npm packages are installed I need to run `npm install --production` in order to avoid installing dev dependencies however this may not install tsc so I need to check in on that and see if tsc is installed in time in order to compile it for the beanstalk app.
+CodePipeline uses CodeCommit to pull the code and trigger the pipeline when new code is merged into master.
+CodeBuild uses the buildpsec.yml to compile the code into executable js and uploads the artifacts to s3.
+The artifacts are then deployed to elastic beanstalk.
+A beanstalk deployment is made up of an application and an application.
+Beanstalk has a built in load balancer.
+The load balancer needs an added listener that listens on port 443 for https.
+The route53 PantryToPan subdomain, api.pantrytopan.org, also needs an alias record to point to the ARN of the beanstalk environment.
+SSL is enabled on api.pantrytopan.org through aws' certificate manager

 ## Environment variables
 - NODE_ENV=production
 - FRONTEND_ORIGIN=pantrytopan.org (for cors.
 Not sure if I should limit cors or the security group. maybe both?)
-- PORT=8080/443 nginx forwards traffic from port 80 to the app listening on port 8080
+- PORT=8080
 - X_RAPIDAPI_KEY= (spoonacular api key)
 - X_RAPIDAPI_HOST= (spoonacular api key)